fakhrirobi/give_credit/README.md

 ![AUC](https://raw.githubusercontent.com/fakhrirobi/give_credit/main/assets/auc_score_5_models.PNG)
 ![Fitting Time](https://raw.githubusercontent.com/fakhrirobi/give_credit/main/assets/fitting_time.PNG)

-According to Cross Validated AUC and time to fit the model -> we choose LightGBM as our model and will continue to Hyperparameter Tuning
+According to Cross Validated AUC and time to fit the model -> we choose LightGBM as our model and will continue to Hyperparameter Tuning.

+Technically There are two features that makes LightGBM run faster :
+1. Exclusive Feature Bundling
+2. Gradient Based One Side Sampling
 ### Hyperparameter Tuning
     I used optuna package to run some hyperparameter tuning with option